atomontage04/sdcprobe/README.md

   cooling are all candidates and none is established here.
 - **A clean result is not a guarantee.** It means the fault did not reproduce in the time given, on the cores tested, at the pacing achieved.
-- **It is not a fix.** If it detects something, the next steps are the usual ones — stock or conservative voltage and power limits, current microcode and BIOS, and your vendor's warranty process.
+- **It is not a fix.**
+  If it detects something, what to do about it is out of scope.
 - **x86-64 only, GCC or Clang only.** MSVC has no x64 inline assembler; the build fails at configure time with an explanation.
 Non-x86 architectures have no `CH` register, so the question does not exist there.